 - You like to make others smile and laugh.
 Laughter is contagious and can often make a gloomy situation better.
 Being able to laugh out loud can be a stress relief as well so those who have the ability to make light of a situation should be complimented.

 - Thanks for being there for me.
 Often, just knowing that someone has our back can be very reassuring and comforting.
 If there is someone like that in our life, we should certainly thank them for being a constant support for us.

 - You make others raise their standards.
 This compliment implies that a person is continuously challenging themselves to get better, which in turn, is inspiring others to do the same as well.
 Being acknowledged for raising the bar is a great compliment to receive.

 Often, we don’t know what others are going through at any given moment.
-Saying something nice can be exactly what they need hear at that given moment and can literally transform their life.
-So we never really know what impact positive words can have on others until we let them know.
+Saying something nice can be exactly what they need to hear at that given moment and can literally transform their life.
+We never really know what impact positive words can have on others until we let them know.
 The simple rule is, “If you see something good in another person, be generous and let them know about it.”
 You will make their day!

 Question: What can be another compliment we can give others to help us gain more trust with them?

 You can leave a comment by clicking here.